A busy professional ask us about personal development and career advancement –

 We threw this one over to our own President and Co-Founder – Cam Macmillan.
 Cam is constantly working on personal and professional development and is an avid reader on the topic –

 There is a tremendous amount of resources aimed at personal and professional development.
-The very best keep the program simple and focussed on achieving results.
+The very best keep the program simple and focused on achieving results.

 Darren Hardy of Success Magazine has some key points relative to development.
 His first action is to pick just one skill you either want to learn or improve and apply the laser focus to it over the next three months.
 This could be taking a course, reading every book you can find on the subject, finding a mentor or watching webinars.